 Teacher Recommendation Letters

-The Teacher Letter of Recommendation is an appraisal of your academic performance and intellectual promise in a subject area.
+The Teacher Letter of Recommendation is an invaluable piece of information for colleges.
 It conveys the teacher's classroom experience with you and may describe your extra-curricular pursuits in relation to that subject.

 Fairview teachers want to take the time to fully personalize your letter.
 Start early and make sure you submit your forms by the deadlines indicated to the right.